 In principle (we will see an exception later on), active (i.e., running) threads only yield the CPU to other threads if this is explicitly coded.
 The most simple way to do this is NutThreadYield, a function that has no parameters.
-This function causes the OS to check whether other threads with higher priority are ready to run (we will explain thread priorities below).
+This function causes the OS to check whether other threads with higher or equal priority are ready to run (we will explain thread priorities below).
 If this is the case, the current thread is suspended, i.e. NutThreadYield does not return and the thread with the highest priority among those that are ready to run is given the CPU.
-If no ready-to-run thread has a higher priority than the current thread, NutThreadYield returns immediately.
+Otherwise, NutThreadYield returns immediately.